Donald Trump’s Strangest Bedfellows: Part 19

 that glorified the Ku Klux Klan!

-We’ll trace this thread of the specter of Communism on into the following decades in the next installment of this series.
-Stay tuned for…
+We’ll continue to trace this thread of the specter of Communism on into the following decades in the next installment of this series.
+Click the link to read…